Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-04-09-vector-quantization.md

 $$

-Then the minimum distance will be
+then the minimum distance will be

 $$
 \|